The viral take on AI replacement is mostly wrong. One part it got right.

 The "tokens run out, AI stops" argument is FUD

 APIs do not run out.
-Subscriptions have a usage limit, but you can overuse, and the provider will keep billing you for the additional token usage as the work goes on.
+Plans have a usage cap.
+But if you go over, the provider keeps billing.
+The work does not stop.
 They do not cut you off mid-sentence.
-The only way an AI "stops" is if you set a hard spend cap and crossed it, or your prompt drifted in a way nobody caught and the agent started looping.
-Both of those are operational issues, and operational is the key word.
-They are fixable inside a day if anyone is watching.
+The only way an AI "stops" is if you set a hard spend cap and hit it.
+Or your prompt drifted and the agent started looping.
+Both are ops issues.
+Fixable in a day if anyone is watching.

 I see operational issues regularly.
 I have a pentester agent I run myself, and there are days I watch it struggle with something I already know the answer to.
 I have to step in and feed it the context.
 That is not the AI failing.
 That is the operator's job.
 If you are deploying agents and nobody owns the operational layer, you will have outages.
 Those outages are not the AI's fault.
 They are yours.